Time & Materials#

 Only the following fields stored with an entry can be edited at all:

 Most the of these will affect billing.
-But to correct costs specifically, you must reverse the job ledger entry and repost it with the correct values.
+But to correct costs specifically, you must reverse the project ledger entry and repost it with the correct values.

 Apply Entries#